Last Updated on Apr 6, 2022

 try this short solution

 First – Check out Celluar data toggle On for Mail App

 Settings > Celluar or Mobile data > look for Mail app toggle Green.

 it on, however, you can’t send outgoing emails using cellular data. go with the next clue.

 Second thing is, the input port that you have set for the SMTP server is maybe not valid for cellular data.
 Please check your mail provider for correct settings information such as the incoming and outgoing mail servers.

 alternatively, You could also delete the mail account from your device completely and then re-add the email account back from scratch.

-Kindly making sure that you match the settings from the mail provider.
+Kindly make sure that you match the settings from the mail provider.

 POP3 Email account not working Over Celular Data on iPhone or iPad

 Users can check one and only one device at a time.
 So close all other email apps or programs and sign out of webmail service websites that you have currently open on the device.